blaze2004/pigeonz/README.md

-# PigeonZ | GenZ Social Media Management
+# PigeonZ | Connecting developer around the globe

-PigeonZ is a social media management software.
+PigeonZ is a resource management application built for developer communities around the globe to handle all their events resources at one place.